datuchela/fizziks-rigid-body/README.md

 # physics-engine

-Usecase for small framework agnostic physics engine in React.
+A use case for small framework agnostic physics engine in React.

 ## TODO